Faculty + Staff

 Daina Warren is a member of the Akamihk Montana First Nation in Maskwacis, Alberta.
 She holds a BFA in Visual Arts from Emily Carr University and a Master of Arts in Art History (Critical and Curatorial Studies) from the University of British Columbia.
 In 2015, she was selected as one of six Indigenous women curators as part of the Canada Council for the Arts Delegation to participate in the International First Nations Curators Exchange in Australia (2015), New Zealand (2016) and Canada (2017).
 In 2018, she won the Hnatyshyn Foundation Award for Curatorial Excellency.
 In 2020, she participated in the 22nd Biennale of Sydney, NIRIN, on invitation from Australia Council for the Arts’ Visiting International Curators program.
 In 2022, Daina received the Manitoba Arts Award of Distinction, which is awarded biannually in recognition of the highest level of artistic excellence and contribution to the development of the arts in Manitoba.

-Sydney Pickering
+Sydney Pascal

 Coordinator, Aboriginal Programs